ibm-cloud-docs/openwhisk/openwhisk_actions.md

 While these steps are shown for Python 3.6, you can do the same for Python 2.7 as well.

-## Create PHP actions
+## Create PHP Actions
 {: #creating-php-actions}

-The process of creating PHP actions is similar to that of JavaScript actions.
+The process of creating PHP Actions is similar to that of JavaScript Actions.
 The following sections guide you through creating and invoking a single PHP action, and adding parameters to that action.

 ### Create and invoke a PHP action
 {: #openwhisk_actions_php_invoke}